dotBunny/Hydrogen/README.md

 If you've downloaded the Asset Store version, its already installed for you :)

 Support
 ------------------------------------------------------------------------------------------------

-Documentation and much more info can be found at http://hydrogen.dotbunny.com/
+Documentation and much more info can be found @ http://hydrogen.dotbunny.com/

-Any issues can be reported at http://github.com/dotBunny/Hydrogen/issues
+Any issues can be reported @ http://github.com/dotBunny/Hydrogen/issues

 We’ve created a channel on Vimeo showing off different parts of Hydrogen, check it out at http://vimeo.com/channels/hydrogen